My Approach to Helping

 Specific Issue(s) I'm Skilled at Helping With

-Having raised a blended family of his, mine, and our children together, I have tremendous compassion for families coping with the effects of divorce and the challenges of remarriage.
+Parenting and Blended Families: Having raised a blended family of his, mine, and our children together, I have tremendous compassion for families coping with the effects of divorce and the challenges of remarriage.
 With five children of my own, I can certainly relate to the overwhelming complexities of parenting--and step-parenting--in today's fast-paced world.

-I have facilitated a grief support group for several years now, and find working with the bereaved to be especially rewarding.
+Grief and Loss: I have facilitated a grief support group for several years now, and find working with the bereaved to be especially rewarding.
 For those suffering the loss of someone that they love--life has changed without their permission.
 I consider it an honor and a privilege to walk along side an individual during one of the darkest times of their lives.